 3. To determine visitation rights and custody

-You are entitled to custody of and visitation with your children after a divorce.
+You are entitled to custody of and visitation with your children after a divorce or separation.
 A family lawyer will protect your rights in situations where court rulings are not followed.
 This type of dispute, which could have a severe impact on your children's lives, needs to be resolved as soon as possible.

 4. To fairly divide estates and inheritance